Newfrontiers: Contextual freedom in application

+Positions

 Complementarianism

 All Newfrontiers churches hold to a complementarian position on gender similar to that promoted by the Council on Biblical Manhood and Womanhood.
 This means that women are not elders or apostolic ministers.
-However, women are leaders – and in many churches actively preach, teach and are a part of decision making affecting local, regional and national church decisions.
+However, women are leaders – and in many churches actively preach, teach and are a part of decision-making affecting local, regional and national church decisions.
 Women also hold positions in almost every other area in the church and are encouraged to do so.

 Homosexuality

-Newfrontiers do not believe that being gay is a sin, but that sexual acts of homosexuality are not okay.
+Newfrontiers do not believe that being gay is a sin, but that sexual acts of homosexuality are not acceptable.
 It strongly condemns homophobia.
 However, views differ from church to church.
 There have been claims that at least one Newfrontiers church has attempted to "cure" gay people, though these have been strongly disputed.